All Episodes

 Now, Democrats have argued President Clinton presented his successor with a framework for dealing with North Korea, and the Republicans fumbled the opportunity.

-In October 2000, Secretary of State Madeline Albright made a groundbreaking visit to Pyongyang to explore a missile deal with Kim Jong-il.
+In October 2000, Secretary of State Madeleine Albright made a groundbreaking visit to Pyongyang to explore a missile deal with Kim Jong-il.

-There was even talk of a visit by President Clinton McCain.
+There was even talk of a visit by President Clinton.

-Member of the Senate Armed Services Committee said he backed tough UN sanctions against North Korea in response to this reported test.
+McCain, member of the Senate Armed Services Committee, said he backed tough U.N. sanctions against North Korea in response to this reported test.

-The measures he said should include a military embargo, financial and trade sanction.
+The measures, he said, should include a military embargo, financial and trade sanctions.

-Did we not, did we not call for this yesterday, a blockade?
+Did we not call for this yesterday a blockade?

-Some people would assume uh or or take that as an act of wall.
+Some people would assume or take that as an act of war.

 Also agrees that financial and trade sanctions are the right thing to do, plus the right to inspect all cargo in and out of North Korea.

-I'm worried, Senator McCain, uh uh uh echoing uh sediments and ideas expressed on this very program yesterday, and just point blank saying, and of course the Libs love McCain.
+Senator McCain, echoing sentiments and ideas expressed on this very program yesterday and just point blank saying, and of course, the Libs love McCain.

 Here he is ripping President Clinton for failure in his North Korea policy.